Getting started

 Star Schema

-This arrangement is known as a Star schema because it can be represented in a diagram the Fact table sits in the middle and the Reference tables sitting all around it connected by lines so it would look like an star.
+The above arrangement is known as a Star schema because it can be represented in a diagram the Fact table sits in the middle and the Reference tables sitting all around it connected by lines so it would look like an star.

 Snowflake Schema